 The dune areas were created using the fill taken from the newly created wetland areas.
 To save cost, the invasive exotic vegetation was either chipped on site or buried within the new dune systems.
 The chips were used in the open areas which helped stabilize it while native grasses were established.
 The wetland and coastal dune forest represents a major public/private success story, with participation from local, State and Federal governmental agencies and a private donor.
 The park has also won a number of awards, including the “1998 Outstanding Ecosystem Restoration Award” from the Florida Urban Forestry Council, the “Public Landscape Award” from the Keep Manatee Beautiful organization, and the “Image Manatee Beautification Award” from the Manatee County Chamber of Commerce.
 The park represents a unique oasis for both wildlife and man in an urbanized area.

 All parks are open to the public from dawn to dusk.
-Joan M. Durante Park and Quick Point Nature Preserve are gated parks with gates being locked at dusk each day.
+Joan M. Durante Park.

 Longboat Key Public Works Department, 600 General Harris Street, Longboat Key FL 34228“What Ever It Takes!”Phone: (941) 316-1988 Fax: (941) 316-1984Hours of Operation: Monday – Friday 8AM – 5PMDelivery Hours: Monday - Friday 8AM – 3:30PMAfter hours water and sewer emergencies: (941) 316-1977